dmbarbour/Sirea/README.md

 But if the model is shallow (to integrate with a control flow system) then performance should not be a significant issue.
 And for workflow (or control flow at distributed scales), the flexibility, extensibility, and robustness are generally more valuable than performance under ideal conditions.
 RDP has potential to be competitive with control flow and workflow systems even in their own domain.

-## First-Class Frameworks, Servers, and Architectures

-## Behavior-Agents as Servers

 ### Feedback and Delay

 A major concern with reactive programming in continuous time is *feedback* - when a signal output affects its own input.
 This is a natural concern, with physical cause - e.g. if we place a microphone near its associated amplifier, we often get very shrill feedback.
 Feedback is unstable and can consume a lot of energy very quickly.